colinjlee/discord-bots/README.md

   2) Learn to read from google sheets and add in marvel/philo
      - Add in marvel/philo to spin for a specific item
   3) Add in ability to reset user stats
-  4) Learn to make classes in python and add simple blackjack</strike>
+  4) Learn to make classes in python and add simple blackjack </strike>

-Plans for future bots:
+Plans for future bots: Added hilla bot for versus/true hilla timers

-1\) TTS bot? that can join a voice channel and tell you warnings for bosses
+<strike> 1) TTS bot? that can join a voice channel and tell you warnings for bosses </strike>